-Modules extend the core functionality of the Foundry VTT platform by contributing additional features, interfaces, tools, or content.
-Modules can be designed specifically for one game system, or can be generally applicable to any system.
-Modules range broadly from quality of life enhancement suites to specialty content packs.
-Explore the directory of community Modules which are available for testing on the community wiki page: https://foundry-vtt-community.github.io/wiki/Community-Modules/
+Add-on Modules extend the core functionality of the Foundry VTT platform by contributing additional features, interfaces, tools, or content.
+Modules can be designed specifically for one game system, or can be generally applicable to any system, or Foundry VTT itself.

 Creating a World